hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/11/17/_index.en.md

 It is mostly cloudy, but the sun shines in places, at least in Northern Lapland.

 The temperature will be freezing all over the country at the weekend.
-In the south there is only a little frost, but in the north the frost is severe.
+In the south there is only a little frost, but in the north the frost is intense.